anishkny/playwright-test-coverage/README.md

 ### Options

-- `ISTANBUL_CLI_OUTPUT` - Set this environment variable to specify where Istanbul coverage files should be output.
+- `ISTANBUL_TEMP_DIR` - Set this environment variable to specify where Istanbul coverage files should be output.
 Defaults to `$CWD/.nyc_output`.

 ## Demo